 This should be part of the broader discussion with your advice professional, but generally speaking, when people move from ‘accumulating’ capital for their retirement to ‘drawing’ on their capital, this usually coincides with a “re-setting” of a person’s asset allocation, as part of their overall investment strategy.

-Whilst a declaration of genuine intent to cease all gainful employment after reaching your preservation age will potentially make accumulated super monies available, this does not mean you are ever prevented from returning to work.
+Whilst a declaration of genuine intent to cease all gainful employment after reaching age 60 will potentially make accumulated super monies available, this does not mean you are ever prevented from returning to work.
 Changing one’s mind (for whatever reason) and returning to work will not reverse the above process, although it does potentially mean that new contributions to super may be preserved until you satisfy (or re-satisfy) a new ‘condition of release’.

 In summary, it is recommended that professional advice is sought from a suitably qualified adviser, as this will mean your superannuation savings are within the appropriate structure and have the right investment mix to help you through your retirement years.